s3ni0r/spark-base/README.md

 ## Contexts and application

 ### Wrapper function to expose contexts
-- These wrappers initiates contexts and execute a block of code inside a try closure and ensures that sparkContext is closed at the end
+- These wrappers functions initiates contexts and execute a block of code inside a try closure and ensures that sparkContext is closed at the end
 #### Spark context
 ```scala
 def withSparkContext(appName: String = s"Job_${getCurrentDate()}", isLocal: Boolean = false)